amogh-sd/No_CheckPoints/README.md

 This is my game.
 My first completely working 3d game, made on unity.
 And, i am SO excited and happy that this game is available online publicly for all, for free!!
-All you have to do in this game, is reach the very top.
+BUT PLEASE MAKE SURE, THAT YOU TRY TO RUN THIS ON A LAPTOP/COMPUTER... this game doesn't work on mobiles/consoles All you have to do in this game, is reach the very top.
 The level 1 is completely functional!
 You will soon be able to play the level 2 and the further levels*!!

 # How to download: